womendrivendev/expedia-march-2019/projects/body-and-soul/body-and-soul.md

 - The column headings sometimes get mistakenly imported as a row!
 You may need to clean this up by running:
 - e.g.) DELETE FROM ACE_QUESTIONS WHERE MEMBER_ID = 0;

+ ## Logging into Data Studio to View Dashboard

+ ## Adding new queries to Data Studio

+ ## Google Forms Integration

 ## Contributors